apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - OAuth access tokens with an expiration policy value of zero now prevent CAS from issuing access tokens altogether.
 - [SAML2 responses](../authentication/Configuring-SAML2-Authentication.html) may now include an additional attribute that carries the satisfied authentication context in addition to the `AuthnContext` element.
 - In [delegated authentication](../integration/Delegate-Authentication.html), disabling SSO for a registered service definition will allow CAS to instruct the external identity provider to ask for user credentials.
+- Removing a number of duplicate dependencies in the final CAS web application artifact.
+- A series of small bug fixes related to the management of SAML2 identity provider metadata via Amazon S3 buckets.

 ## Library Upgrades